-Since Rihanna launched her much-lusted-after make-up brand Fenty Beauty at the beginning of September, the queues around the corner of Harvey Nichols's London store have showed no sign of dying down with a holiday collection planned to drop in October too.
+Since Rihanna launched her much-lusted-after make-up brand Fenty Beauty at the beginning of September, the queues around the corner of Harvey Nichols's London store have showed no sign of dying down with a holiday collection launching today too.

 With Harvey Nichols stocking the range - so-called after the Bajan singer's surname - exclusively in the UK, the brand is currently focusing solely on great skin so for now you’ll only be able to get your hands on foundation, concealer, contour and highlight kits, as well as lip gloss.